June in the Garden

-Winter has certainly announced itself here on the Highveld and rightly so – the garden needs the cold for all sorts of reasons.
-So when it’s too cold to be out and about, stay indoors, cosy up and bring the garden inside.
-It’s never been easier with the massive indoor plant sale currently on here at Lifestyle Home Garden.
-Come on, discover your wild and turn your home into an indoor paradise!
+Winter has arrived with longer nights and colder days, but that’s okay – the garden needs the cold for all sorts of reasons.
+So take the time to stay indoors, cosy up and bring the garden inside with the huge range or indoor plants available here at Lifestyle Home Garden.

-- Ensure that all tender plants are covered against the frost either with sheets of frost cover or frost bags.
+- Ensure that all tender plants are covered against the frost, either with sheets of frost cover or frost bags.
 Frost cover will protect plants, while still letting in light, air and water, so it can be left on the plants during the daytime.
-Remember to also cover tender climbers – we tend to forget those.
+Remember to also cover tender climbers and your bonsai – we tend to forget those.

 - Spread a thick layer of mulch in all beds or top up the existing layer to protect roots against the cold.

 - Cut down on watering and if you have an irrigation system, ensure that it is programmed for reduced watering now.
-Most larger shrubs, trees, perennials, climbers and the lawn will only need a good watering once this month.
-However, Camellias, Azaleas and Magnolias need to be watered weekly.
+Most larger shrubs, trees, perennials, climbers and the lawn will only need a good watering every 2 to 3 weeks.
+However, rose bushes as well as spring flowering Camellias, Azaleas and Magnolias need to be watered weekly to prevent bud-drop.

-- Water in the mornings only so leaves are dry and water absorbed by nightfall.
+- Water in the mornings only to allow leaves to dry and the soil to warm up and absorb most of the water by nightfall.

-- Feed all winter annuals fortnightly with a liquid fertilizer or organic 3:1:5.
+- Feed all winter annuals fortnightly with a liquid fertiliser.
 Water weekly and regularly deadhead and pick flowers to prolong their flowering time.

 - Feed bulbs fortnightly with a liquid fertiliser or bulb food and water deeply once a week.
-Check plants, especially tulips, for aphids and treat with an organic aphicide.
+Check plants for aphids and treat with an organic aphicide.
 Lilium bulbs will be on the shelves during the first week of June and can be planted now for a beautiful spring show.

 - Tie sweet peas to trellises or obelisks at regular intervals.
 Nip side shoots and pick blooms frequently to encourage more flowers.
 Water copiously.